Get all the data!

 In Part-2 through Part-4 we’ll apply some natural language pre- and post-processing.
 Some basic NLP functionality will expand the search capabilities and allow easy access to documents’ content for more advanced ML models.

-What I am to do here is start a 5-parts series on creating an
+What I will try to do here is start a 5-parts series on how I created an

 inventory loader type of service for the German Federal Law: